Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - This paper is taught in four 1-hour lectures each week, two 1-hour tutorials each week, and one 2-hour seminar for six weeks.

 J.K.
-Rowling, Harry Potter and The Philosopher’s Stone (1997) – the first book in the series; some familiarity with the following six will be assumed.
+Rowling, Harry Potter and the Philosopher’s Stone (1997) and Harry Potter and the Goblet of Fire (2000).
+Any edition.
+These are the first two books in the series; some familiarity with the following five will be assumed.

-Ursula K. Le Guin, The Earthsea Trilogy (1968-72) – There were eventually six Earthsea novels, but the first three, A Wizard of Earthsea, The Tombs of Atuan and The Farthest Shore, are a self-contained trilogy (and all are short).
+Ursula Le Guin, Earthsea: the First Four Books.
+Puffin Books.
+There were eventually 6 Earthsea novels, but the first three, A Wizard of Earthsea, The Tombs of Atuan, and The Farthest Shore, are a self-contained trilogy (and all are short)

 - Graduate Attributes Emphasised